rsgc-ics3u-2015/opportunities-to-learn/README.md

 ### Arduino to Swift – Serial Interface

-**Beta stream** – Looking for an intrepid volunteer to test the following files on their system.

 Swift can be used to interface with an Arduino device over a serial port connection.

 Output from sensors on Arduino devices can then be visualized in a Swift Playground.